 Large Hams usually lack an indoor voice, and greatly relish badass boastings where they will punctuate and emphasize EVERYTHING.
 The first line from the Large Hams will be dramatic, portentous, often just before the act break and can almost always be replaced with: "Did somebody order A LARGE HAM?!"
 Try it at home; it's great fun.

 Popular implementations include: BRIAN BLESSED in Britain, William!
 Shatner!
 In!
 North!
 America!, and Norio Wakamoto in Japan.
 Many large hams in the past have some experience in stage acting and theater: when you have to poetically act for the back rows (especially when coupled with music) it makes sense.
 Having an outrageous appearance is helpful but not a requirement.
-While often male, actresses can pull it off, but it's rarer for them.
-Often cast as a one scene wonder, or a key redeeming element in shows that are So Bad, It's Good.
+While often male, actresses can pull it off, but it's rarer for them (due in no small part to the expectation that female characters will be more emotional anyways).
+Often cast as a One-Scene Wonder, or a key redeeming element in shows that are So Bad, It's Good.

 It's based on the term "ham actor", meaning one who overacts, but where that term origininated is unclear: it's been suggested that it comes from the use of ham fat as a cheap make-up remover in the old days of theatre, or because "ham" serves as short for "amateur" (as in "ham radio"); Leslie Charteris stated it derived from "Hamlet" in a The Saint short story.
 Another possibility is the phrase refers to being 'hamfisted', heavy-handed and not delicate or careful.